JohnRyland/RealTimeScheduler/docs/README.md

 running with the same permissions and protection level.
 It is essentially calling a function to execute a task.
 The alternative will be port/device specific, so this will need to be abstracted to allow replacing the implmentation details of this feature.
+Some devices might not have such a concept, so this might not be possible everywhere.

 Other goals are implementing more general purpose drviers and exposing APIs to these in the tasks to make this more like an actual OS and not just a scheduler.